cubedb/cubedb/README.md

 Here at Badoo a single Cube corresponds to a single event type, partitions represent ordered time intervals (hours and days), and dimension fields are event parameters.
 All of the incoming events are inserted immediately upon receival and become instantly explorable through the interface built on top of CubeDB.

 CubeDB is a server-side reimplementation of [Crossfilter](https://square.github.io/crossfilter/), so we also have an [explanation in terms of the library](README-Crossfilter.md).

 There's also an [explanation in terms of SQL](README-SQL.md).

+## Typical usage scenario

+Imagine a data set of 30 million events with a common set of parameters partitioned by 24 hours and loaded into CubeDB.

+CubeDB lets you answer the following example questions:
+    - count the number of events in hourly partitions
+    - count the number of events in hourly partitions with given parameter values
+    - count the number of events in an subinterval of hourly partitions
+    - group the events in hours by parameter values, and count events in the groups
+    - group the events by one value, filter by another, and count events in the groups

 ## Usage example